When photographing a large group you never know when the unexpected might happen. #AwesomeSplit

-Fun photo shoot for IBM with Grover announcing a new app in partnership with Sesame Street.
+Fun corporate photo shoot for IBM with Grover announcing a new app in partnership with Sesame Street.
 Grover is one cool dude.
 No ego at all for such a huge star.

 One of the best aspects of photo assignments for Rutgers School of Environmental and Biological Sciences is the variety of fields of study.